Halloween is a festive time in Hawaii. It's a celebration that allows

 who go out without supervision should be sure their children travel as

-a group along a predetermined route.
+a group along with a predetermined route.
 All costumes should fit properly

 because loose clothing can cause tripping and other injuries.
 Masks can